Universitas-Muhammadiyah-Kendari/BE-Edemia/README.md

 ## About The Project
 ___

 Learning Management System is a platform used for online and structured learning.
-Edemia is a Learning Management System platform that we created from scratch, this product we developed for companies that want to have an LMS platform for their employees.
+Edemia is a Learning Management System platform that we created from scratch, this product we developed for companies, colleges, even schools.
+Who want to have their platform.

 In this project, we implement Clean Architecture with Hexagonal patterns.
 So, it can be expanded easily and quickly by people who want to contribute.